ultraleettech/currency-rates/README.md

 ### Laravel

 Creating your own driver is easy.
-To get started, copy the `srt/Providers/FixerProvider.php` to your Laravel project, and name it by the service you want to support.
+To get started, copy the `src/Providers/FixerProvider.php` file to your Laravel project, and name it by the service you want to support.
 Let's call it `FooProvider` and save it as `app/Currency/FooProvider.php`.

-Now, edit the contents of the file to rename your class and provide your implementation.
-If the API you are connecting to requires no configuration (such as App ID or API key), it should be straight forward enough.
+Now, edit the contents of the file to rename the class and provide your implementation.
+If the API you are connecting to requires no configuration (such as an App ID or API key), it should be straight forward enough.
 Otherwise, you can add your configuration as an argument to your constructor:

 ```php
 protected $config;